BloomBoss’s Ultimate Yield Recipe Ingredients

 Plants have different nutrient requirements throughout their life cycles.Your local indoor garden center or hydroponic store is a great resource to help you through the selection process.

-As BloomBoss FUSION LED grow lights produce less heat than traditional HPS/MH lights, you will need to adjust your watering and feeding schedule accordingly.
+As BloomBoss LED grow lights produce less heat than traditional HPS/MH lights, you will need to adjust your watering and feeding schedule accordingly.
 For best results, maintain a consistent PH in a range from 6 - 6.5.
 Hydroponics like a range of 5.5 - 5.8.